Executive Cyber Security Awareness Training Course

 Participants attending this course will

-- Understand basic concepts of security, IT security and secure coding
+- Understand basic concepts of security, IT security, and secure coding

-- Learn Web vulnerabilities beyond OWASP Top Ten and know how to avoid them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them

 - Learn to use various security features of the Java development environment